trevormcgrath/TP-Grunt-SCSS-Project/README.md

 ![picture alt](https://blog.keycdn.com/blog/wp-content/uploads/2015/09/sass-vs-less-poll.webp)

-Image courtesy of [this keycdn](https://www.keycdn.com/blog/sass-vs-less/) article.
+Image and resources used above courtesy of [this keycdn](https://www.keycdn.com/blog/sass-vs-less/) article.

 SASS is just simply more popular.
-While I'm sure LESS is great, I think we should go with SASS since it is quickly becoming the industry standard.
+While I'm sure LESS is great, I think we should go with SASS since it is quickly becoming the 'industry standard'.

 ###Ok, Enough Chit Chat, How Do I Get This Working On My Machine?###
 So for the purposes of this tutorial, I'll be teaching how to compile your SASS/SCSS using Grunt.
 There are a ton of different ways to do it, so if you don't like my Gruntfile setup, you'll have to learn your method elsewhere.